vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 You can see the GitHub URL, and that you're building off master.
 Also, you configured the desired image tag (including the registry) and included the service account and builders you created.
 Once you apply this manifest, it will begin building.

-Running `kubectl get images` you should see the image created but not complete:
+By running `kubectl get images` you should see the image created but not complete:
 ```
 NAME              LATESTIMAGE   READY
 petclinic-image                 Unknown